Last Updated on December 27, 2020

 If you’re pressed for time, though, the easiest and fastest way to get to the Zipaquira Salt Cathedral is with a day tour from Bogota.

-On my first visit to Colombia less than a year ago, I struggled to find reasonably-priced tours with good online ratings.
-During my second visit, I discovered that their tour business is now booming.
-Unfortunately, the reviews and prices are still hit-or-miss!
-But don’t worry: I’ve got a few Zipaquira tour recommendations for you.
+On my first visit to Colombia a few years ago, I struggled to find reasonably-priced tours with good online ratings.
+During later visits, I discovered that their tour business is booming!
+So now I have several Zipaquira tour recommendations for you.

-Many Zipaquira tours from Bogota also include another stop, such as Lake Guatavita (the likely source of the El Dorado legend) or a local lunch, which you might need to pay for separately.
+Many Zipaquira tours from Bogota also include another stop, such as Lake Guatavita (the possible source of the El Dorado legend) or a local lunch, which might be an additional cost.

 Click the link for each of the options below to check pricing and availability for your dates: